For all the self-taught geeks out there, here our content library with most of the learning materials we have produces throughout the years.

 3. Exploratory Data Analysis

 Explore your data as much as you can to find important patterns and relationships between features.
-Use graphs to explain this patterns.
+Use graphs to explain these patterns.
 This will be important to show in your presentation.

 4. Data Preprocessing